Making the Table Grid control more interactive with new enhancements

 We solve this pain point with the Table Grid control (check it here)

-Contrary to cells in a spreadsheet that support a handful of data types (like alphabets, numerical data), DronaHQ’s Table grid UI control provides a rich table functionality with many different data types––including files, contacts, and maps, to name a few.
+Contrary to cells in a spreadsheet that support a handful of data types (like alphabets, numerical data), DronaHQ’s Table grid UI control provides a rich table functionality with many different data types––including file, URL, Geolocation, and DateTime to name a few.
 These enable users to add and view more detailed information.

 Users could view data from their data sources (Postgres, Mongo, Firebase, Google Sheets, etc., join data from one source to another (say joining customer ticket data from Zendesk with order data from MySQL) and work seamlessly with different data attributes within a single data table.